A travel guide on the best tourist attractions and what to visit in Amman, Jordan

 - Fairmont Amman: With its Dead Sea pool, the Fairmont Amman offers its visitors one of the most emblematic spa experiences in Jordan.
 Indeed, the Dead Sea is well known for its health benefits.
 The large space boasts several pools and jacuzzi.

-- Turkish Bath Al-Pasha is the most famous hammam in Amman.
-Read here a detailed guide on how to visit a hammam including soabing, scrubbing, and olive oil massages.
+- Al-Pasha Turkish Bath is the most famous hammam in Amman.
+Read here a detailed guide on how to visit a hammam including soaping, scrubbing, and olive oil massages.

 12. King Abdullah Mosque

 We walked around for a couple of minutes to find the best angle to take a picture and it’s probably from Al Mamoun Street where you get the best one.

 King Abdullah Mosque can host up to 7000 worshippers and the cupola has a diameter of 35 m!
 The mosque is definitely one of the top places to go in Amman.